NathanielHotchkiss/Decoder-Ring/README.md

 ### The Polybius Cipher arranges the alphabet into rows and columns to assign two digit values.
 I attempted to softcode this, but kept hitting road blocks.
 I ended up hard coding this with a switch statement, which works as expected, however I plan on going back and solving this properly.

 ## Substitution Cipher
-### The Substitution Cipher takes a subsstitution alphabet and tranposes it to the standard alphabet.
+### The Substitution Cipher takes a substitution alphabet and tranposes it to the standard alphabet.
 I thought this would be the most difficult cipher to tackle, but I was able to solve this quickly.
 This cipher is when everthing "clicked" for me during this project.